e4och/js-101/README.md

     console.log(onError + " is not a valid car name!")
 })
 ```
->After we have made a promise, we have to use call multiple methods on it.
+>After we have made a promise, we have to call multiple methods on it.
 We
->have used the **then()** method which is used to describe what to do when the
+>have used the **then()** method that is used to describe what to do when the
 >the promise returns the data.
 So we have written a function with a parameter called
 >**onSuccess** which references to the return data of the Promise object.
 >And in the case of a reject, we have created another function with a parameter